 JONATHAN BOND (West Bromwich Albion) came through the Watford Academy at the same time as studying at Berkhamsted School.
 Loan spells included Football League appearances at Dagenham & Redbridge and Bury.
 Although he made 22 First Team appearances for Watford, he was more often to be found on the bench and he moved to Reading in July 2015 where he made 14 First Team appearances before being loaned to Gillingham in August 2016 and then Peterborough United in June 2017.
 Internationally he played for Wales at U17 and U19 levels before switching his allegiance to England for whom he has played at U20 and U21 levels.
 He was a member of the England U21 Squad at the 2015 European Championships.
 After spells on loan at Gillingham and Peterborough United, he joined West Bromwich Albion in August 2018 where he has served as back-up goalkeeper.

-GABRIEL McGILL (Dunfermline Athletic, currently on loan at Edinburgh City) attended St. Peter's School, York and represented ISFA at U14, U15 and U16 levels.
+GABRIEL McGILL (Dunfermline Athletic, currently on loan at York City) attended St. Peter's School, York and represented ISFA at U14, U15 and U16 levels.
 Having played for York City up to age 16, he spent two years at the Middlesbrough Academy whilst continuing to study for A Levels and, on leaving school, joined Dunfermline Athletic in 2019.
 He made his debut as a substitute in the Scottish League Cup against St. Mirren, live on BT Sport.
-He is currently on loan with Edinburgh City in SPFL League Two.
+After a spell on loan with Edinburgh City in SPFL League Two, he is currently on loan at York City.

 MATTHEW BOWMAN (Dunfermline Athletic) attended Scarborough College and then, in the Sixth Form, Repton School, for whom he played in the 2018 Boodles ISFA Cup Final.
 He represented ISFA representative teams at all levels from U13 to U18 and, on leaving school in 2019, signed for Dunfermline Athletic.
 He made his first team debut in November 2020 in the Scottish League Cup against Clyde.

-OLIVER LEE (Heart of Midlothian) attended Brentwood School and played for the ISFA U16 representative team.
+OLIVER LEE (Heart of Midlothian, on loan at Gillingham) attended Brentwood School and played for the ISFA U16 representative team.
 He progressed through the youth ranks at West Ham United and made the First Team bench but without making an appearance.
 However, he has made 21 First Team appearances on loan for Dagenham & Redbridge.
 In the summer of 2012, he left West Ham to join Barnet where he made 11 appearances before joining Birmingham City in the summer of 2013.
 He made 16 appearances for Birmingham in 2013-14 and 15 on loan at Plymouth Argyle in 2014-15.
 He joined Luton Town in August 2015 and, after helping them to win promotion from League 2 in 2017-18.
 He joined Heart of Midlothian in Summer 2018 and became a regular in the Scottish Premier League.
 Unfortunately a late season injury caused him to miss the 2019 Scottish FA Cup Final.
-He moved on loan to Gillingham for the 2019-20 season.
+However, he played in the 2020 Final, scoring in a penalty shoot-out defeat against Celtic.
+He is currently on loan at Gillingham.

 LUKE O'NIEN (Sunderland) attended Westbrook Hay Prep School.
 He joined Watford at the age of 7 and worked his way through the age groups to win a profesionnal contract and eventally made his First Team debut against Barnsley in March 2014.
 He spent the second half of Season 2013-14 on loan at Wealdstone and joined Wycombe Wanderers in Summer 2015.
 He helped Wycombe win promotion from League 2 in 2017-18 before moving to Sunderland in Summer 2018, where he has become a First Team regular.